Frequently Asked Questions about Timber Casualty Losses

 Casualty losses are deductible up to the basis.
 If basis is zero, then you will not be able to deduct a loss.
 [Ward v.
 U.S., 428 F.2d.
 1288, Ct.
 Cl.
 1970]

-How much of the timber basis can be deducted for the loss?
+How much of the basis can be deducted for the loss?

 Holly Ivytree has 160 acres of timberland with a timber basis of $30,000.
 A casualty damaged 10 acres, resulting in a fair market value loss of $25,000.
 The loss on 10 acres is compared to the basis on 160 acres because that is how Ms. Ivytree kept her timber basis account.
-Since $25,000 is the lesser of basis and fair market value loss, her casualty loss deduction is $25,000.
-The timber account still has $5,000 basis remaining.
+Since basis is greater than fair market value loss, Holly was able to deduct her entire $25,000 loss.
+The timber account was adjusted to show $5,000 basis remaining.

 Can I include the land basis in my timber account to increase my loss deduction?

-No. Land and timber bases are separate.
+No. Land and timber basis are separate.
 Land basis cannot be used to offset timber losses.

 Salvage of Damaged Timber